Antonio Inoki: Early life, family and education

 Kanji Inoki was born into an affluent family in Yokohama on 20 February 1943.
 Of the 11 siblings (seven boys and four girls), he was second-youngest and the sixth son.
-Their father Sajiro Inoki was a businessman and politician who died when Kanji was five years old.
+Their father Sajiro Inoki was a politician and businessman who worked in the coal industry.
+Sajiro died when Kanji was five years old.

 Inoki was taught karate by an older brother while in 6th grade.
 By the time he was in 7th grade at Terao Junior High School, he was 5 ft 11 in tall.
 He joined the basketball team but switched to track and field as a shot putter.
 He eventually won the championship at the Yokohama Junior High School track and field competition.

 The family suffered financial difficulties in the post-World War II years.
-At age 14, Inoki emigrated to Brazil with his grandfather, mother, and brothers.
+At age 14, Inoki migrated to Brazil with his grandfather, mother, and brothers.
 His grandfather died during the journey to Brazil.
-Inoki won regional championships in Brazil in shot put, discus, and javelin and won the All Brazilian championships in shot put and discus.
+Upon their arrival, the family began to work 12 hour shifts daily on a coffee plantation in São Paulo.
+Later on, Inoki won regional championships in Brazil in shot put, discus, and javelin and won the All Brazilian championships in shot put and discus.

 Inoki's brother Juichi Sagara was a karate master and is credited as one of the people responsible for bringing Shotokan to Brazil.
 Inoki's brother Pablo Inoki, a tenor and political activist, once led the Inoki-founded Sports and Peace Party.